24 Data Scientist CV Examples for 2026

 Sample Data Science CV Headlines.

-The most common mistake we see on data science CVs (that we used to make on our own CVs) is what we call skill overload.
-It’s a long list of skills in which no one person could truly be proficient.
-A quick rule of thumb: if the skills section takes up a third of the page, it occupies too much space.
-This is a major warning sign for hiring managers.
+The most common mistake we see on data science resumes (that we used to make on our resumes) is what we call skill vomit.
+It’s a laundry list of skills in which no one person could have expertise.
+A quick rule of thumb: if the skills section takes up a third of the page, it’s a big red flag for hiring managers.

-The reason people create such a comprehensive skills section is to get past the so-called data science CV keyword filters.
-If you’re making small adjustments to your CV for each job you apply for (for example, include Python for roles that mention Python and R for positions that list R if you know both), you’ll have no trouble with those keyword filters.
+The reason people make such an exhaustive skills section is to get through the keyword filters.
+If you’re changing your resume in small ways for each job you apply to (for example, put Python for jobs that mention Python and R for jobs that list R if you know both), you’ll have no problem with those keyword filters.

 The rule of thumb that we recommend you use in determining whether to include a skill on your CV is this: if it’s on your CV, you should be comfortable coding with/in it during an interview.